jeremybatesDC/vueGridBaseballCard/README.md

 - on back gum and crease need to reach edge of card -- either neg margins or translate or absolute who cares one of those

-VITE doesn't want to do this by default...
-SCSS variables declared in app in non-global style tag aren't avail by default

-- replace calcs w/ scss vars for pre-compilation (might mean putting variables that aren't meant to be user-controllable into SCSS variables. )

-- ensure offline mode tells user they are offline
+* ensure offline mode tells user they are offline

-- de-hackify tab accessibilty markup (maybe use hidden and then put click handlers that toggle aria stuff.
+* de-hackify tab accessibilty markup (maybe use hidden and then put click handlers that toggle aria stuff.
 Pretty simple)

-- refactor resets and global inputs
+* refactor resets and global inputs: -- refactor input styling -- too much redundancy.
+See header.

 -- should be only 1 text slider (teleport might be needed): Teleport. https://medium.com/@patelvivek2530/teleport-vue-3s-new-feature-a887fe05fd87 -- feature used to be palled portal